ppwatchic/JobHunting/LinkedIn/ExperiencesShared.md

 then a final round of coding and testing.
 2. Examine the inbox feature of LinkedIn, read over the given spec, and design a test suite for it.

-## Glassdoor Software Test Engineer May-12-2015
+## Glassdoor Software Test Engineer April 2015
 1. Phone Interview Questions
 Write a program to replace 0s with 5 in a given number.
 1.1 Test cases:
 Use 120096045
 Negative int (-1)
 0->5
 "abcd"
 integer max
 max+1 exception
 double
 float
 null
 [Source](https://www.glassdoor.com/Interview/LinkedIn-Software-Test-Engineer-Interview-Questions-EI_IE34865.0,8_KO9,31.htm)

 ## Glassdoor on-site Aug 2013